 "You know I don't buy any of that mystical nonsense," Smith said.
 "I don't care why COWBO is supporting us, I need Wintergreen done away with.
 And yes, damn it, you're right.
 I can't trust my people.
 Subtlety isn't their strong suit.
 Can't have them creeping into a hospital."

 It was hot in his alcove.
 Sweat was pouring from Christian so badly, he was barely able to hold onto his phone.
 A fly landed on his upper lip.
-He breathe through his nose as hard as he dared, but the stubborn insect only took this as an invitation to wander about a little.
+He snorted through his nose as hard as he dared, but the stubborn insect only took this as an invitation to wander about a little.
 Christian wished he hadn't shaved that morning.
 Some stubble would at least be some protection against the fly's tickling feet.

 "Well that's too bad, hoss," Buck said.
 "Your boys are all you've got right now.
 I ain't never shot a man in the back.
 Ain't planin' to start with a man in a hospital gown.
 They got enough to reason to watch their backs already."